 Chic Industrial Bachelor Bar

 Who needs to go out for a drink when you can have all your friends over to your incredible basement bar?
-With the leather bar chairs, industrial piping, and hanging Edison bulbs, this warm rustic style design might as well be an uptown restaurant joint.
+Rosy up to this watering hole with the leather bar chairs, industrial piping, jug of wine corks, custom wall-mounted bottle opener, and hanging Edison bulbs.
+This warm rustic style might as well be an uptown restaurant joint.

 Use brick, stone, and wood to create the entire look.
 Add in the mirror and personalized lettering to boot, and you truly won’t feel like you downstairs in your basement anymore.

 Glass and dark polished wood are a match made in heaven.
 For the ideal modern design style to feature your basement bar, include nearly equal amounts of both — this highlights each material on its own as well as bringing the other to light naturally and effortlessly.